What is Marijuana?

 Since the seeds themselves contain no THC, many of them must have still been inside the seed bract.
 It so happens these contain the heaviest concentrations of psychoactive cannabinoids found anywhere on the plant.

-In many of these states, simple possession can still get you in a lot of trouble.
+Simple possession can still get you in a lot of trouble.
 If you think that’s nonsense, do your part to change the situation by working for a loosening of the pot laws.
 The ultimate goal, of course, is the repeal of the pot laws, meaning full legalization for adults.

 For a handy reference on which states have legalized and which haven’t, see this map from Governing.